shiftregister-vg/deep_core/README.md

 ## About

-This started as a pet project in order for me to learn more about the available pilots, ships, upgrades, etc for X-Wings TMG.
+This started as a pet project in order for me to learn more about the available pilots, ships, upgrades, etc for [X-wing Miniatures](https://www.fantasyflightgames.com/en/products/x-wing/).
 If other people end up finding it useful too then that's great! :smiley:

 ## Goals